Recommendations

 Closure Date:

-6 The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that providers obtain and document informed consent consistently for patients prior to initiating long-term opioid therapy.
+6 The Chief of Staff evaluates and determines any additional reasons for noncompliance and makes certain that service chiefs include the minimum pathology and radiation oncology specific criteria for ongoing professional practice evaluations of licensed independent practitioners.

 Closure Date: